mariadb-corporation/MaxScale/Documentation/Reference/Debug-And-Diagnostic-Support.md

 Escape character is '^]'.

-Welcome the Mariadb MaxScale Debug Interface (V1.1.0).
+Welcome the MariaDB MaxScale Debug Interface (V1.1.0).

 Type help for a list of available commands.